Yipara logoYipara

 +

-Red gums in cats are usually gingivitis, stomatitis, or early periodontal disease — all very common cat problems.
-Treatment depends on cause: (1) Mild gingivitis (red line at gum margin): professional dental cleaning under anesthesia + daily home brushing with CAT-SPECIFIC toothpaste (never human — contains xylitol or fluoride toxic to cats).
-(2) Moderate to severe gingivitis: cleaning + antibiotics (clindamycin) + sometimes extraction of the worst teeth.
-(3) Stomatitis (severe widespread red inflammation): usually requires FULL-MOUTH or near-full-mouth extraction — sounds extreme but brings relief in 60-80% of cases; often combined with immune-modulating drugs.
-(4) Tooth resorption (common in cats): extraction of affected teeth, often the only solution.
-(5) Feline leukemia-related gingivitis: treat the underlying FeLV and manage symptomatically.
-Do NOT use human mouth rinses or antibiotic creams — most are toxic to cats if licked.
+Red gums in cats are usually gum inflammation, severe oral inflammation, or early dental concerns — all very common cat problems.
+Treatment depends on cause: (1) Mild gum inflammation (red line at gum margin): professional dental cleaning under anesthesia + daily home brushing with CAT-SPECIFIC toothpaste (never human — contains xylitol or fluoride toxic to cats).
+(2) Moderate to severe gum inflammation: cleaning + vet-prescribed medication + sometimes extraction of the worst teeth.
+(3) severe oral inflammation (severe widespread red inflammation): usually requires FULL-MOUTH or near-full-mouth extraction — sounds extreme but brings relief in 60-80% of cases; often combined with immune-modulating drugs.
+(4) tooth surface deterioration (common in cats): extraction of affected teeth, often the only solution.
+(5) Feline leukemia-related gum inflammation: treat the underlying feline leukemia concerns and manage symptomatically.
+Do NOT use human mouth rinses or vet-prescribed medication creams — most are toxic to cats if licked.

 What do inflamed gums look like in cats?